Murder of Cecilia Strzyzowski

 On 2 June 2023, Cecilia Marlene Strzyzowski, a 28-year-old Argentine woman, went missing in Resistencia, Chaco.
-She was allegedly murdered in an act of femicide.
-Among the main suspects and defendants are her partner, César Sena, along with his parents Emerenciano Sena and Marcela Acuña who were candidates in the 2023 provincial elections in Chaco Province.
-Sena and Acuña make up the "Sena Clan", a family of social leaders who have great local political influence as well as strong ties with the Government of Chaco Province, including then-current governor Jorge Capitanich.
-This case has attracted attention at the provincial and national level and has been reported in the main international media and by Amnesty International.
+She was later found to have been murdered in an act of femicide.
+Among the main suspects and defendants are her partner, César Sena, along with his parents Emerenciano Sena and Marcela Acuña, who were candidates in the 2023 provincial elections in Chaco Province.
+Sena and Acuña make up the "Sena Clan," a family of social leaders with great local political influence as well as strong ties with the Government of Chaco Province, including then-current governor Jorge Capitanich.
+This case has attracted attention at the provincial and national level and has been reported in the international media and by Amnesty International.

-In addition to Sena, Gustavo Obregón and Fabiana Gonzáles, political leaders close to Acuña, have also been charged; as well as Gustavo Melgarejo, the Senas' landlord, along with his partner Graciela Reynoso.
-Currently, the seven suspects and defendants are detained and have a request for preventive detention.
-The investigation is currently under the supervision of prosecutors Jorge Cáceres Olivera, Jorge Fernando Gómez and Nelia Vázquez of the Special Prosecutor's Office for Gender Violence No. 4 of the Public Prosecutor's Office.
+In addition to Sena, Gustavo Obregón and Fabiana Gonzáles, political leaders close to Acuña, were also charged, as were Gustavo Melgarejo, the Senas' landlord, and his partner Graciela Reynoso.
+The investigation was under the supervision of prosecutors Jorge Cáceres Olivera, Jorge Fernando Gómez, and Nelia Vázquez of the Special Prosecutor's Office for Gender Violence No. 4 of the Public Prosecutor's Office.

+The verdict was delivered on 15 November 2025.
+Six defendants were convicted of murder, while one, Graciela Reynoso, was found not guilty.

 Summary

-The report for the disappearance of Cecilia Strzyzowski was filed on Tuesday, 6 June, by Gloria Romero, the young woman's mother, after receiving anonymous information suggesting that something had happened to her daughter.
-From that moment on, the corresponding protocol for the search for missing people was activated and an investigation was initiated by the Prosecutor's Office.
-According to the security cameras, on 2 June, Cecilia was observed entering the Sena residence, with no record of her leaving, being the last signal from her mobile phone at that location.
-Subsequently, Obregón could be seen in the recordings leaving the home with black bags, which it is presumed could contain the young woman's body.
+The report for the disappearance of Cecilia Strzyzowski was filed on Tuesday, 6 June, by her mother, Gloria Romero, who had received anonymous information suggesting that something had happened to her daughter.
+From that moment on, the protocol for the search for missing people was activated and an investigation was initiated by the Prosecutor's Office.
+According to the security cameras, on 2 June, Cecilia was observed entering the Sena residence, with no record of her leaving, and with the last signal from her mobile phone being at that location.
+Subsequently, Obregón could be seen in the recordings leaving the home with black bags, which it was presumed could contain the young woman's body.
 Emerenciano and Acuña got into the vehicle and left the house.
-The Prosecutor's Team carried out various raids and searches, including the Sena property, where bone and blood remains belonging to Cecilia were found.
-In one of the testimonies, Melgarejo claimed to have seen the young woman tied and gagged in Emerenciano's truck, and later murdered.
+The Prosecutor's Team carried out various raids and searches, including of the Sena property, where bone and blood remains belonging to Strzyzowski were found.
+Melgarejo claimed to have seen the young woman tied and gagged in Emerenciano's truck, and later murdered.
 In addition, a search was carried out in the Tragadero River, near the Sena home, where crushed human bones and a pendant were found that was recognized by Gloria Romero as belonging to her daughter.
-All these indications point to the hypothesis of femicide; According to prosecutors, Strzyzowski was murdered on 2 June between 12:13 and 1:01 p.m. in the Sena house by César Sena and his parents.
-Then, Gustavo Obregón and Fabiana González helped the traces disappear, and at 7:00 p.m.: 27 César Sena and Obregón carried the body to take it to Campo Rossi where it was dismembered and cremated and finally its remains were thrown into the Tragadero River.
+All these indications point to the hypothesis of femicide.

+According to prosecutors, Strzyzowski was murdered on 2 June between 12:13 and 1:01 p.m. in the Sena house by César Sena and his parents.
+Then, Gustavo Obregón and Fabiana González helped the traces disappear, and at 7:00 p.m.: 27 César Sena and Obregón carried the body to take it to Campo Rossi where it was dismembered and cremated and finally the remains were thrown into the Tragadero River.